Face-to-face virtual blended learning

 Entry requirements remain the same for all courses, however, we will accept a broader range of documents to assess academic entry requirements.

 Undergraduate: Where final high school results are not available we are accepting interim or predicted Year 12 results for entry to the session currently offered in F2FV mode.
-You will be required to produce final official results by 12 October 2020.
+You will be required to produce final official results by 12 October 2020 for the July intake and by 4 December 2020 for the November intake..
 Check undergraduate entry requirements.

 Postgraduate: Where final undergraduate results are not available, we will make offers based on five of your six (for 3-year degrees) or seven of eight (for 4-year degrees) semesters completed if you can demonstrate that your cumulative GPA in your second to last semester was significantly high enough to offset any risk of making an offer on this basis.
-You will be required to produce final official results by 12 October 2020.
+You will be required to produce final official results by 12 October 2020 for the July intake and by 4 December 2020 for the November intake.
 Check postgraduate entry requirements.

 Can I defer my place?